NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 $ aws configure get region
 $ aws configure get region --profile prod
 ```
-When providing an argument, the `aws://` prefix is optional\.
+When providing an argument, the `aws://` prefix is optional.
 The following is valid:

 ```
 $ cdk bootstrap 123456789012/us-east-1